 - Provide mentoring and networking opportunities to scientists who want to expand their public engagement work.

-The ASCB Public Engagement Grants will provide funding, mentoring, and project assessment to ASCB members interested in engaging with their community and gaining experience in public outreach.
+The ASCB Public Engagement Grants will provide funding, mentoring, and project assessment directly to ASCB members interested in engaging with their community and gaining experience in public outreach.
 At the core of the program are grants of up to $35,000 to pay for materials and supplies, marketing, and salary for public engagement projects.
 We expect most grants to be in the $10,000 – $35,000 range.
 We selected this amount as being large enough to support the time and materials necessary to create significant pilot projects that in turn could become competitive for even more substantial funding.
 These grants can be thought of as bridge funds to help individuals move from completely homegrown efforts to fully funded efforts.
+These funds will be paid directly to successful applicants; no indirect costs are allowed.

 In addition to grant funding, ASCB will provide all grantees with a suite of benefits that will help them be successful in their projects.
 One of the challenges for scientists entering the public engagement sphere is lack of support and knowledge.
 As a scientific society, ASCB has experience in providing networking and professional development opportunities for our members.
 We will use this experience to build a program that will help the grantees by providing assessment, mentoring, networking, and professional development.

 Second, to help grantees further their public engagement knowledge and practice, ASCB will identify and connect them with mentors who have expertise in a relevant public engagement modality and can provide advice and guidance.
 The mentoring will occur through phone calls and face-to-face meetings.
 Once we have connected the grantees with their mentors we will provide travel funds to enable them to meet in person.